simon-quach/cse15l-lab-reports/lab-report-2.md

 ```
 <br />

 The "s=" and "user=" are then removed and the two strings are concatenated to the results string that is later returned.
 Once the res string returns, it should have added an additional message.
+When a request with the path `/add-message` is received, the parameters are parsed and used to create a new message entry, which is then added to the `mapping` array.
+Thus, with each request to add a message, the `mapping` field is updated to include the new message.
+When there is nothing in the message, a blank string will be added.

 After I used `/add-message?s=Hey%20there!&user=Simon2` and the page shows this: